 Missouri’s Bootheel and the country of Japan share a mycological treasure, climates, water and timber perfect for cultivating mushrooms.
 Leave it to a clever Englishwoman to figure that out.

-Nicola Macpherson is St. Louis’ ‘mushroom lady’.
+Nicola Macpherson is St. Louis’ very own "mushroom lady".
 Her company, Ozark Forest, grows shiitake and oyster mushrooms year-round on a family farm using renewable, sustainable and organic agro-forestry practices.

-First, specially harvested oak limbs are inoculated with mushroom spawn, then left to incubate for six to nine months.
-Once they’re soaked in spring water for 24 hours, the mushrooms are ready to pick in just a few days.
+First, specially harvested oak limbs are inoculated with mushroom spawn.
+Then they're left alone to incubate for six to nine months.
+Come spring, the spawn are soaked in water for 24 hours.
+Then comes the real magic.
+After a few days?
+The mushrooms are ready to harvest!

-Ozark Forest mushrooms are mostly purchased by local restaurants.
+Ozark Forest mushrooms mostly get grabbed up by the chefs at local farm-to-plate restaurants.
 But keep a look-out for a woman with a lovely English accent peddling mushrooms at weekend fairs and farmers markets.
 Until then, use fresh mushrooms from the supermarket which also yield a luscious pot of creamy soup.

 KITCHEN CLASSIC: MUSHROOM SOUP